portingle/slf4jtesting/README.md

 # SLF4JTesting

-SLF4JTesting provides facilities for log testing that work well in environments with concurrent test execution and where console logging is desired.
+SLF4JTesting is a library that provides facilities for log testing that are simple to use and optimised for use in environments with concurrent test execution and/or where console logging is desired.

 SLF4JTesting provides a "Testing Double" of SLF4J LoggerFactory to facilitate log testing but also as a utility for use in unit and integration tests to conveniently configure logging on a test by test basis.
 SLF4JTesting